Skip to content

 2. Teddy bear cut

-A puppy cut with a rounder, fuller face — the muzzle and head are scissored into a soft circle so the dog looks like a plush toy.
-Slightly more upkeep around the face, maximum cuteness.
+A puppy cut with a rounder, fuller face, the muzzle and head are scissored into a soft circle so the dog looks like a plush toy.
+Body stays at ¾–1 inch; the face is scissored rather than clipped, which takes a few extra minutes at the table.
+Upkeep: slightly more brushing around the face and ears; rebook every 6 weeks.

 3. Summer (kennel) cut

 The shortest practical everyday cut: body clipped to about ½ inch, legs and face tidied to match.
-The coolest, lowest-maintenance option for hot, humid months — popular with busy owners and active dogs.
+The coolest, lowest-maintenance option for hot, humid months, popular with busy owners and active dogs.
+Upkeep: minimal brushing at home; rebook every 4–6 weeks to keep the length from creeping up.

 4. Lion cut

-A statement style: the body is clipped short while the head, mane, and tail tip are left fuller, so the dog resembles a little lion.
-Fun and still cool through the body — just keep the mane brushed.
+A statement style: the body is clipped short (½ inch or less) while the head, mane, and tail tip are left fuller, so the dog resembles a little lion.
+Fun and still cool through the body.
+Upkeep: brush the mane every couple of days to stop it matting while the shorter body stays easy.

 5. Top knot with short body

-Body kept short for summer, but the hair on the head is grown out and tied into a top knot.
+Body kept short (½–¾ inch) for summer, but the hair on the head is grown out and tied into a top knot.
 Keeps hair out of the eyes (a common Shih Tzu issue) while staying cool everywhere else.
+Upkeep: the top knot needs a daily comb and re-tie; the body stays low-effort.

 6. Practical short face / "teddy face"

-Body in a puppy or summer length, with the face scissored short and round rather than long.
+Body in a puppy or summer length (¾–1 inch), with the face scissored short and round rather than long.
 Less hair around the eyes and mouth means fewer tear stains and easier cleanups after meals and water bowls.
+Upkeep: wipe around the eyes daily; rebook every 6 weeks for a face trim.

 7. Modified puppy cut with shaped legs

-A puppy cut on the body with the leg hair left a touch longer and shaped into soft columns.
+A puppy cut on the body (¾–1 inch) with the leg hair left a touch longer and shaped into soft columns.
 A tidy middle ground that still photographs beautifully for a grooming report.
+Upkeep: pay extra attention to the leg furnishings when brushing; they mat fastest on an active dog.

-For severely matted coats, a groomer may need to clip very short to start fresh — but this should be a reset, not a routine summer style, and ideally done with a guard, never to bare skin.
+For severely matted coats, a groomer may need to clip very short to start fresh, but this should be a one-time reset, not a routine summer style, and always done with a guard rather than bare skin.
+Once the coat grows back to ½ inch or more, switch to one of the styles above.

 Upkeep between groom appointments